ehsanx/hdps-tmle-sim/README.md

 - Each folder contains 1 to 3 files.
 For folders containing more than one file, the file name will indicate the SL library used, with filenames ending in `_1` for the 1-learner library, `_3` for the 3-learner library, and `_4` for the 4-learner library.

-*3.1.2 Run the File to Generate the Results*
+3.1.2 Run the File to Generate the Results

-Run the file to generate the simulation results.
+-- Run the file to generate the simulation results.
 To adjust the number of simulation iterations, modify the values of `iterStart` and `iterStop`.
 The total number of simulations generated will be: `iterStop - iterStart + 1`.

 3.1.3 View the Results